Twin-width and Transductions of Proper k-Mixed-Thin Graphs: Transduction Equivalence to Posets of Bounded Width

+Now we prove the converse statement to Theorem~\ref{theorem:from-posets}, i.e., we show how to represent posets in inversion-free proper mixed-thin graphs.

 \begin{theorem2rep} The class of posets of width at most $k$ is a transduction of the class of inversion-free proper $(2k+1)$-mixed-thin graphs.
-For a given poset, a corresponding inv.-free proper $(2k+1)$-mixed-thin graph is computed in polytime. \end{theorem2rep} \begin{proof} Let $P = (X,\preceq)$ be a poset of width $k$.
+For a given poset, a corresponding inversion-free proper $(2k+1)$-mixed-thin graph can be computed in polytime. \end{theorem2rep} \begin{proof} Let $P = (X,\preceq)$ be a poset of width $k$.
 Let us fix a partition $(C_1,\mathellipsis,C_k)$ of $P$ into $k$ chains.
 We construct a graph $G = (V,E)$ augmented by marks $\baa$, $\bbb$, $\boo$ and $\bci$ for $1 \leq i \leq k$, and we show that $P$ can be interpreted in $G$, and that $G$ is an inversion-free proper ($2k+1$)-mixed-thin graph.
 Let us denote by $h$ the length of the longest chain in $P$, i.e., $h = \max(|C_1|,\mathellipsis,|C_k|)$.